Colorful, hardy geraniums are popular as perennial garden plants in warm climates and may be grown as annuals in colder climates.

 How Do You Start Geranium Cuttings In Water?

-- Put your geranium cuttings into a clear glass jar or vase that is deep enough to allow you to cover the stems with clean water.
+- Put your cuttings of geraniums into a clear glass jar or vase that is deep enough to allow you to cover the stems with clean water.

 - Take care not to let the leaves sit in water.